usnistgov/oscal-content/examples/README.md

 # OSCAL Model-Specific Examples

-This directory contains OSCAL examples organized by their corresponding OSCAL model.
+This directory contains the source files for examples organized by their corresponding OSCAL model.

 The contents of the examples directory are as follows: